How to survive in one of the most expensive cities, without breaking the bank.

 - Bakken.
 14 km north of Copenhagen you will find Bakken, the oldest amusement park in the World.
 Founded in 1583, Bakken is a good choice for a ride outside of the center of Copenhagen.
 At bakken you will find a lot of entertainment for the whole family, and if you go on a wednesday, there are 50% of on all the things that you want to try, but only if you pay by cash.
 The park offer a perfect blend of fun rides, restaurants and bars.
 It doesn't have the biggest rollercoaster in the world, but the 82 year old wooden rollercoaster are definitely worth a visit.
 The entrance to the park are free, and you can bring your own food and have a picnic in the beautiful Dyrehaven, which is surrounding Bakken.

 You can get there by train or bike.
 On bike it will take around 1 hour from the Central Station.
 It is a great trip on bike, which will bring you up along the costline, and pass by Charlottenlund Fort and Skovshoved Harbour, both worth a stop on the way. if you decide to take the S-Train, you have to jump on the S-Train for Klampenborg.
 From Klampenborg Station you can easily walk there through the woods.
-If you decide to go by bike, and are get tired to be biking back to Copenhagen, remember that you are allowed to bring the bike on the S-Train, and you doesn't need an extra ticket for the bike.
+If you decide to go by bike, and get to tired to be biking back to Copenhagen, remember that you are allowed to bring the bike on the S-Train, and you doesn't need an extra ticket for the bike.

 - Dyrehaven.
 (The Deer Garden) Right outside Bakken you will find yourself amongst ancient solitary oak trees and herds of deers.
 Around 2000 deers got their home in Dyrehaven, and the number of deers are being regulated to keep it down at this level, The 10 square kilometer big area has been left practically untouched for the last 350 years, and is a piece of primeval Danish countryside.